Physical Organic Chemistry

 Distinctive features

-• Research in physical organic chemistry offers a unique combination of physical and (synthetic) organic chemistry, in combination with applied mathematics for data analysis.
+Research in physical organic chemistry offers a unique combination of physical and synthetic organic chemistry, often in combination with applied mathematics for data analysis.
+Our academics can create bespoke research projects developing the interests and skills of both the supervisors and the PGR applicant.
+We would encourage you to reach out to us to discuss this further.

 Contacts